hackarmour/hackarmour-landing/README.md

 ## Contributing
 Contributions of all types are welcome, please follow the following guidelines if you want to involve- https://github.com/hackarmour#contribution-guidelines

 Lint your codebase with `npm run lint` before pushing.
-[Note: Images caching is not supported in production so you can ignore the `next/image` warning]

 ## Developers